 any other source of information that is maintained by and reasonably available to Seed SEF.

 Ineligibility of the CCO.
 In the event that the CCO becomes aware that he or she may be subject to the prohibition under this Rule 209 for having a conflict of interest, the CCO will report the relevant conflict of interest with a Named Party in Interest to the Seed SEF President.
 If any other Officer, Director, employee or other Person subject to the jurisdiction of these Rules believes that the CCO may have a conflict of interest under this Rule, such Person should promptly inform the President of any relevant information by electronic means.
-In response to any notification that the CCO may have a conflict of interest, the President shall determine whether a conflict exists, and in the event that the President determines that one does, the President will appoint another member of the Executive Management Team to act in the CCO’s stead.
+In response to any notification that the CCO may have a conflict of interest, the President shall determine whether a conflict exists, and in the event that the President determines that one does, the President will appoint another officer or employee to act in the CCO’s stead.

 Rule 210.
 Emergency Actions